© Crown copyright 2021

 For passengers, before travel, you could consider:

-- advising passengers of the need to ‘travel safely’
+- advising passengers of the need to travel safely and observe social contact rules

 - communicating with passengers through social media and websites to help passengers prepare for their journeys and what to expect